tovaperlman/ITU_Project/itu-project/docs/datagat.md

 4. Facebook Data

-    Facebook data refers to the data that we get from [Facebook Marketing API](https://developers.facebook.com/docs/marketing-apis).
+    Facebook data refers to the data that we get from the [Facebook Marketing API](https://developers.facebook.com/docs/marketing-apis).
 The Marketing API is an HTTP-based API that you can use to programmatically query data, create and manage ads, and perform a wide variety of other tasks.
-Furthermore, our Facebook data mainly uses Ads Management API under Marketing API which has the method that provides delivery estimate for a given ad set configuration.
-Ad set refers to the collection of advertisements.
-For each ad set, it is possible to define delivery estimate using [Ad Set Delivery Estimate](https://developers.facebook.com/docs/marketing-api/reference/ad-campaign/delivery_estimate/) method of the API.
+Furthermore, our Facebook data mainly uses the Ads Management API under the Marketing API which has the method that provides a delivery estimate for a given ad set configuration.
+The Ad set refers to the collection of advertisements.
+For each ad set, it is possible to define delivery estimate using the [Ad Set Delivery Estimate](https://developers.facebook.com/docs/marketing-api/reference/ad-campaign/delivery_estimate/) method of the API.
 Two parameters are required for the delivery estimate method in order to get delivery estimate for a given location: optimization goal and dictionary that defines targeting specifications.
-[Optimization goal](https://developers.facebook.com/docs/marketing-api/bidding/overview#opt) can take several values such as 'clicks', 'impressions', 'replies', 'reach' etc. In our case, we used 'reach' as an optimization goal parameter since it carries out the 'Reach' objective to show ads to the maximum number of people in the area.
-On the other hand, [targeting specification](https://developers.facebook.com/docs/marketing-api/audiences/reference/advanced-targeting/) parameter is nicely customizable with fields such as 'geo-locations', 'interests', 'genders', 'age', 'relationship_status' and so on.
+[Optimization goal](https://developers.facebook.com/docs/marketing-api/bidding/overview#opt) can take several values such as 'clicks', 'impressions', 'replies', 'reach' etc. In our case, we used 'reach' as an optimization goal parameter since it carries out the 'reach' objective to show ads to the maximum number of people in the area.
+On the other hand, the [targeting specification](https://developers.facebook.com/docs/marketing-api/audiences/reference/advanced-targeting/) parameter is nicely customizable with fields such as 'geo-locations', 'interests', 'genders', 'age', 'relationship_status' and so on.
 In our case, we use custom locations (schools) with radius (5 kilometers) as our targeting specification and collect reach estimates for those locations.

     Each custom location contains the following adjoining attributes: